Observational imprints of enhanced scalar power on small scales in ultra slow roll inflation and associated non-Gaussianities: Inflationary models, power spectra and reverse engineered potentials

 where $z_N=\d z/\d N$ and we have dropped the overall and unimportant phase factor $\mathrm{exp}\,(-i\,k\,\ei)$ in all the expressions.

 Numerically, one finds that it is often sufficient to impose the initial conditions when $k \simeq 10^2\,\sqrt{z''/z}$ and $k\simeq 10^2\,\sqrt{a''/a}$ on the scalar and tensor perturbations, respectively~\cite{Adams:2001vc, Mortonson:2009qv,Hazra:2012yn,Agocs:2019vyk,Handley:2019anl,Ragavendra:2020old, Ragavendra:2020sop}.
 With the solutions to background at hand, we can evaluate the coefficients in the equations~\eqref{eq:de-p-N} governing the perturbations.
 Starting with the initial conditions~\eqref{eq:ic-fg}, we use the fifth order Runge-Kutta method~\cite{Fehlberg:1969rk5} to evolve the scalar and tensor perturbations until late times.
 In simple scenarios involving slow roll inflation, the amplitudes of the modes quickly approach a constant value soon after they leave the Hubble radius.
 Therefore, typically, the spectrum of scalar and tensor perturbations are evaluated on super-Hubble scales, say, when $k \simeq 10^{-5}\,\sqrt{z''/z}$ and $k \simeq 10^{-5}\,\sqrt{a''/a}$.
-However, in scenarios that permit a period of ultra slow roll, the amplitudes of the modes which leave the Hubble radius just prior to or during the epoch of ultra slow roll inflation can be affected even after they leave the Hubble radius (for a discussion in this regard, see Refs.~\cite{Leach:2000yw, Leach:2001zf,Jain:2007au,Ragavendra:2020old}).
-Due to this reason, in the models of our interest that lead to an epoch of ultra slow roll inflation, we evaluate the scalar and tensor power spectra close to the end of inflation, well past the epoch of ultra slow roll.
+However, in scenarios that permit a period of ultra slow roll, the amplitudes of the modes which leave the Hubble radius just prior to or during the epoch of ultra slow roll inflation can be affected even after they leave the Hubble radius\footnote{In fact, if the duration of the ultra slow roll phase is, say, $\Delta N_{_{\mathrm{USR}}}$, then the range of wave numbers that are affected can be quantified as $\ln\,(k_2/k_1) \simeq \Delta N_{_{\mathrm{USR}}}$, where $k_1$ is the wave number that exits the Hubble radius at the onset of the ultra slow roll phase.
+This range corresponds to the region around the peak of the scalar power spectrum.
+Besides, there is another range of wave numbers that are affected by the phase of ultra slow roll.
+These correspond to wave numbers which leave the Hubble radius a few $e$-folds prior to the onset of the ultra slow roll phase (for earlier discussions in this regard, see Refs.~\cite{Leach:2000yw, Leach:2001zf,Jain:2007au}; for a more recent discussion, see Ref.~\cite{Ragavendra:2020old}).
+Over these range of wave numbers, there arises a sharp dip and a rise in the power spectra leading to the peak.
+The wave number at the dip, say, $k_\mathrm{dip}$, can be estimated to be $k_\mathrm{dip} \simeq \sqrt{3}\,k_1\,\exp\,(-3\,\Delta N_{_{\mathrm{USR}}}/2)$ and the range between the dip and the approach to the peak corresponds to $k_\mathrm{dip} \lesssim k \lesssim k_1$ (in this regard, see Ref.~\cite{Balaji:2022zur}).} Due to these reasons, in the models of our interest that lead to an epoch of ultra slow roll inflation, we evaluate the scalar and tensor power spectra close to the end of inflation, well past the epoch of ultra slow roll.